Everduin94/better-commits/readme.md

 - When you squash/merge, all later commits like "addressing comments" or "fixing mistake".
 Will be prefixed with an asterisk for easy deletion.
 This way, you **maintain your pretty commit even when squashing**.

 If you're using Github issues to track your work, and select the `closes` footer option when writing your commit.
 Github will **automatically link and close** that issue when your **pr is merged**

+### Changelogs

+`better-commits` can append a commit trailer per commit type.
+This allows you to [automate change logs](https://docs.gitlab.com/ee/user/project/changelogs.html) with tools like Gitlab.

 ### Fun Facts
 [better-commits](https://packagephobia.com/result?p=better-commits) is much smaller than its alternative [commitizen](https://packagephobia.com/result?p=commitizen)